Chest wall pain; Costosternal syndrome; Costosternal chondrodynia; Chest pain - costochondritis

 Your provider may also order tests to rule out other conditions, such as a heart attack.

-Costochondritis most often goes away on its own in a few days or weeks, though it can take up to a few months.
+Costochondritis most often goes away on its own in a few days or weeks.
+It can also take up to a few months.
 Treatment focuses on relieving the pain.

 Pain medicines, such as ibuprofen (Advil, Motrin) or naproxen (Aleve), may help to ease pain and swelling.
 You can buy these without a prescription.